Legislation Details

 and,

-WHEREAS, it is in the best interests and welfare of the citizens of Jackson County for a new section of the Jackson County Code, 1984 to be created to codify the County Executive’s order and resolution of the 2023 reassessment cycle to apply these tax credits in the future; now therefore,
+WHEREAS, it is in the best interests and welfare of the citizens of Jackson County for a new section of the Jackson County Code, 1984 to be created to codify the County Executive’s [order] policy and resolution of the 2023 reassessment cycle to apply these tax credits in the future; now therefore,

 BE IT ORDAINED by the County Legislature of Jackson County Missouri as follows: